anishiit/MyGit/README.md

 ## 🎯 Quick Start Tutorial

-Let's create your first repository:
+Let's create your first repository and try the clone functionality:

+### Local Repository

 ```bash
 # 1. Create a test directory